Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 We put all the differences we observed in the manuscripts in parentheses next to the word that changed between our manuscript and the manuscript in question.

+Note: Bodmer 47 is the newest out of all the manuscripts we compared it to, making it the most "compromised" copy of Catullus 64 it this group.

 ### Thompson's Edition
 373 Accipiat coniurx (coniunx) foelici (felici) foedere divam (punctuation change from . to ,)